Saskatchewan: Government and politics

 Provincial politics in Saskatchewan is dominated by the social-democratic Saskatchewan New Democratic Party and the centre-right Saskatchewan Party, with the latter holding the majority in the Legislative Assembly of Saskatchewan since 2007.
 The current Premier of Saskatchewan is Scott Moe, who took over the leadership of the Saskatchewan Party in 2018 following the resignation of Brad Wall.
-Numerous smaller political parties also run candidates in provincial elections, including the Green Party of Saskatchewan, Liberal Party of Saskatchewan, and the Progressive Conservative Party of Saskatchewan, but none is currently represented in the Legislative Assembly (federal Conservatives and Liberals generally favour the Saskatchewan Party in provincial elections).
+Numerous smaller political parties also run candidates in provincial elections, including the Green Party of Saskatchewan, Buffalo Party of Saskatchewan, Saskatchewan Progress Party, and the Progressive Conservative Party of Saskatchewan, but none is currently represented in the Legislative Assembly.

 No Prime Minister of Canada has been born in Saskatchewan, but two (William Lyon Mackenzie King and John Diefenbaker) represented the province in the House of Commons of Canada during their tenures as head of government.

 Administrative divisions

 Below the provincial level of government, Saskatchewan is divided into urban and rural municipalities.
 The Government of Saskatchewan's Ministry of Municipal Relations recognizes three general types of municipalities and seven sub-types – urban municipalities (cities, towns, villages and resort villages), rural municipalities and northern municipalities (northern towns, northern villages and northern hamlets).
 The vast majority of the land mass of Northern Saskatchewan is within the unorganized Northern Saskatchewan Administration District.
 Cities are formed under the provincial authority of The Cities Act, which was enacted in 2002.
 Towns, villages, resort villages and rural municipalities are formed under the authority of The Municipalities Act, enacted in 2005.
 The three sub-types of northern municipalities are formed under the authority of The Northern Municipalities Act, enacted in 2010.